PadTrick/archlinux_install/README.md

 If you run the custom `install` script, you can skip the formating the partitions.

-#### After installation, we need to copy some win10 files to get dual working.
+#### After installation, dont reboot. we need to copy some win10 files to get dual working.

 list your disks with `lsblk`